OWASP/CheatSheetSeries/cheatsheets/Clickjacking_Defense_Cheat_Sheet.md

 - **X-Frame-Options Deprecated** While the X-Frame-Options header is supported by the major browsers, it was never standardized and has been deprecated in favour of the frame-ancestors directive from the CSP Level 2 specification.
 - **Proxies** Web proxies are notorious for adding and stripping headers.
 If a web proxy strips the X-Frame-Options header then the site loses its framing protection.

+# Defending with SameSite Cookies

+The `SameSite` cookie attribute defined in [RFC 6265bis](https://tools.ietf.org/html/draft-ietf-httpbis-rfc6265bis-02#section-5.3.7) is primarily intended to defend against [cross-site request forgery (CSRF)](Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md#samesite-cookie-attribute); however it can also provide protection against Clickjacking attacks.

+Cookies with a `SameSite` attribute of either `strict` or `lax` will not be included in requests made to a page within an `<iframe>`.
+This means that if the session cookies are marked as `SameSite`, any Clickjacking attack that requires the victim to be authenticated will not work, as the cookie will not be sent.

+## Limitations

+As of 2019 the `SameSite` attribute is supported by [most modern browsers](https://caniuse.com/#feat=same-site-cookie-attribute), although it it not widely supported on mobile browsers.
+Support in Internet Explorer will varies depending on the updates installed and the underlying operating system.

+Additionally, if the Clickjacking attack does not require that the user is authenticated, this attribute will not provide any degree of protection.

+This use of this attribute should be considered as part of a defence-in-depth approach, and it should not be relied upon as the sole protection against Clickjacking.

 # Best-for-now Legacy Browser Frame Breaking Script

 One way to defend against clickjacking is to include a "frame-breaker" script in each page that should not be framed.
 The following methodology will prevent a webpage from being framed even in legacy browsers, that do not support the X-Frame-Options-Header.